srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 # 🏗️ Azure Stamps Pattern - Enterprise Architecture Guide (CAF/WAF Compliant)

-> 📊 See first: **[CAF/WAF Compliance Analysis](./CAF_WAF_COMPLIANCE_ANALYSIS.md)**, framework mapping and scoring details.
+## 🏗 Architecture Overview

->
+See first: **[CAF/WAF Compliance Analysis](./CAF_WAF_COMPLIANCE_ANALYSIS.md)**, framework mapping and scoring details.
+Alignment note: this guide references CAF/WAF throughout; to see how these translate into enterprise landing zones, see the companion [Azure Landing Zones Guide](./LANDING_ZONES_GUIDE.md).

-> Alignment note: This guide references CAF/WAF throughout.
-To see how these translate into enterprise landing zones, use the companion [Azure Landing Zones Guide](./LANDING_ZONES_GUIDE.md).
+This Architecture Overview provides a concise tour of the Azure Stamps Pattern architecture, layers, flows, and core decisions so you can design, build, and scale compliant multi-tenant systems with confidence.

-A concise tour of the Azure Stamps Pattern architecture, layers, flows, and core decisions, so you can design, build, and scale compliant multi-tenant systems with confidence.
+## 👤 Who Should Read This Guide?

-- What’s inside: Architecture layers, traffic flow, security, monitoring, scaling principles
+- **Solution Architects:** Deep-dive into system design, scalability, and compliance
-- Best for: Architects, developers, IT leaders, and security teams
+- **Developers:** Understand deployment, tenancy, and integration patterns
-- Outcomes: Clear mental model, reference diagrams, and practical design guidance
+- **IT Leaders:** Evaluate architecture for onboarding, scaling, and governance

-> Symbols & Conventions: External links open in a new tab/window using HTML anchors with target="_blank" and carry a small ↗ cue; some viewers may ignore target.
-Use jsonc for commented JSON, and the standard Mermaid template for diagrams.
+- **Security/Compliance Teams:** Review security, monitoring, and compliance controls

 ---
 ## 🧭 Quick Navigation